tomswartz07/FLDT/setup.md

 Finally, (re)start the NFS server via the command: `systemctl start nfs-server.service`

+These NFS shares will be from where the images themselves are served to the clients.
+Each folder within the `/images` directory should contain the files needed for imaging.

+There are three files that are needed for imaging a device:
+1. `sda1` : a file named after each drive and partition
+2. `partitiontable.txt` : a text file with partitions used for setting drive partition size
+3. `postimage.sh` : a script that contains actions to perform following the image install

+The `partitiontable.txt` file will be generated once FLDT is up and running, but prior to imaging.

 ### FLDT
 Next, set up the FLDT services.
 ```bash